rgynn/subscription-api/README.md

-# Subscription API for telness technologies
+# Subscription API for a telecom startup

 ## Requirements
 A .env file containing the follow variables: